1

 Doctor and patient talking

 Outpatient COVID-19 treatments can help prevent severe illness for some people who get infected with COVID-19, are not hospitalized, and have one or more risk factors for progression to severe disease.
-Risk factors include certain medical conditions, including being overweight or obese, and older age (at least 50 years of age, but especially 65 and older).
+Those with risk factors include older adults (especially those ages 65 years or older, with risk increasing with advancing age), people who are unvaccinated or are not up to date on their COVID-19 vaccinations, and people with certain medical conditions, such as chronic lung disease, heart disease, or a weakened immune system.
 Additional risk factors are social and environmental conditions called social determinants of health.
-Health care providers should evaluate all people who have symptoms of COVID-19 for treatment.
+Health care providers should promptly evaluate all people who have symptoms of COVID-19 for treatment.
+Early evaluation by a health care provider is important because these medications are most effective when given within days of when symptoms begin.

-Medication to treat COVID-19 is not a substitute for vaccination, although vaccinated people may still benefit from treatment.
+Medication to treat COVID-19 is not a substitute for vaccination.
 Getting vaccinated against COVID-19 and staying up to date is the best way to keep from getting sick with COVID-19.
 Encourage patients to get their COVID-19 vaccine as recommended.

 Essential information for therapeutics providers

-When prescribing outpatient antivirals for patients diagnosed with COVID-19 (either via testing or clinically*), consider:
+When prescribing outpatient COVID-19 therapeutics for patients diagnosed with COVID-19 (either via testing or clinically*), consider:

 *FDA recognizes that, in rare instances, people with a recent known exposure (e.g., a household contact) who develop signs and symptoms consistent with COVID-19 may be diagnosed by their health care provider as having COVID-19 even if they have a negative direct SARS-CoV-2 viral test result.
 In such instances, their health care provider may determine if treatment is appropriate.